bsmith89/longev-mgen/doc/submission.md

 colleagues to
 maximally differentiate the three hypothesized guilds [@Ormerod2016].
-We replicated the original ordination analysis using our annotation of the publicly avaialable MAGs, and then projected all other genomes onto this same space (see Figure muri_comparison).
+We replicated the original ordination analysis using our annotation of the publicly available MAGs, and then projected all other genomes onto this same space (see Figure 1).
 Newly available genomes were compared to the three clusters hypothesized to represent specialization on alpha-glucans, plant glycans, and host glycans.